How To Do A Brain Dump To Clear Your Head

 Dumping the excess thoughts and information from your brain to a different storage medium frees up valuable space.
 It also unloads a heavy burden.
 You’ll feel a lot freer once you’ve experienced this process.

-Benefits of a Brain Dump
+Benefits of doing a Brain Dump

 There are a number of benefits to performing a brain dump.
 Let’s look at just a few.
 First of all, it clears your head.
 Just seeing the information in front of you gives you a sense of control over it.